MileHacker Logo

 Traditional Markets and Bazaars

-• The Municipal Market (Mercado Municipal): This covered market operates most mornings (except Sundays and public holidays).
+• The Municipal Market (City Market): This an indoor market operates most mornings (except Sundays and public holidays).

-• It has an excellent opportunity to observe daily life and purchase fresh ingredients (produce, fish, meats).
+• It has an excellent opportunity to watch everyday life and purchase fresh ingredients (produce, fish, meats).

 • Weekly Market: A general street market typically occurs once a week, featuring clothing, shoes, household items, and some local goods.
-Ask locals for the current day and location.
+Ask locals for the present day and location.

 • Always carry cash for market purchases, as many vendors may not accept cards.